Comparative shopping is the best way to find cheap car insurance in Chicago.

-Drivers must agree to maintain these insurance minimums to register their vehicle in Illinois.
+Drivers must agree to maintain these insurance minimums to register their vehicles in Illinois.

 Those who fail to comply with these regulations risk hefty fines or suspension of either their vehicle registration or driver’s license.

-How to Reduce the Cost of Your Car Insurance Coverage in Chicago
+How to Reduce the Cost of Your Car Insurance in Chicago

-Car insurance isn’t cheap, but it is a necessary expense.
+Car insurance isn’t always cheap, but it is a necessary expense.